samoyla/Philosophers/README.md

 • Philosophers don’t know if another philosopher is about to die.

 • No need to say that philosophers should avoid dying!

+Correctness properties it needs to satisfy are :

+    Mutual Exclusion Principle –
+    No two Philosophers can have the two forks simultaneously.
+    Free from Deadlock –
+    Each philosopher can get the chance to eat in a certain finite time.
+    Free from Starvation –When few Philosophers are waiting then one gets a chance to eat in a while.
+    No strict Alternation.
+    Proper utilization of time.

 validated on 100% without bonuses